 A fan (not me, I swear!) once asked Ms. Singh whether she has researched actual pack animal behaviour, because her descriptions of Changeling pack life are so detailed and nuanced.
 She replied that she has, indeed, done a lot of research on the topic; however, she keeps in mind that the Changelings are human as well, so she isn’t necessarily translating the way pack animals behave directly onto how the Changelings interact in the books.
 The Changelings have fully integrated both their animal and human natures.

-When I first began this series, what was most notable to me was how the Changelings conceived of “dominance” and “submission” within their pack hierarchies.
-(Sincere apologies to Ms. Singh if I get this wrong).
-Dominant pack members are not considered superior to submissive members, and, likewise, submissives aren’t considered inferior to dominants.
+When I first began this series, what was most notable to me was how the Changelings conceive “dominance” and “submission” within their pack hierarchies.
+Sincere apologies to Ms. Singh if I get this wrong: dominant pack members are not considered superior to submissive members, and, likewise, submissives aren’t considered inferior to dominants.
 Those designations are simply the way Changelings determine the responsibilities each pack member has, because all of those responsibilities are needed to maintain the overall health of the pack.

-Politics is, fundamentally, about deciding which party is going to best use our society’s resources, capacities, etc. to ensure our economic and social safety.
-Our human brains, with their comparatively overdeveloped neo-cortices, generally understand this.
+Politics is, fundamentally, about deciding which party is going to best use our society’s resources and capacities to ensure our safety: economic, social, etc. Our human brains, with their comparatively overdeveloped neo-cortices, generally understand this.
 Our pack animal brains, however, don’t.
 While our human brains may care about a party’s position on environmental policy, or its approach to market regulation, our pack animal brains are only concerned with whether the “alpha” of the party is dominant enough to keep us safe.
 This explains why the cult of personality is such a central feature in election campaigns, regardless of a party’s political stripe.